unstoppabledomains/dev-docs/login-with-unstoppable/troubleshoot/troubleshooting-guide.md

 # Troubleshooting Guide

-Here are some of the most common error messages when integrating Login with Unstoppable and how to fix them.&#x20;
+Here are some of the most common error messages when integrating Login with Unstoppable and how to fix them.

 ## Error: Port "5000" Could Not Be Used

 If you see the following error message on MacOS, you need to turn off AirPlay Receiver in the Sharing preferences or use a different port for local development.
-MacOS Monterey (version 12) is already using Port 5000 for the Airplay Receiver, which is the default port used for local development.&#x20;
+MacOS Monterey (version 12) is already using Port 5000 for the Airplay Receiver, which is the default port used for local development.

 ```
 lisa@Unstoppable-Lisa login % yarn parcel --port 5000 --open index.html